 Earlobe Repair Recovery

 Earlobe surgery usually does not require the patient to take time away from work and other normal activities.
-Dr. Harrington will provide you with detailed post-operative instructions to achieve the best results.
+Dr. Harrington will provide you with detailed post-operative instructions to follow.
 You will need to carefully clean the earlobe 3 times a day and use a special antibiotic ointment.
 You should be careful to not disturb the earlobes with hats, jewelry or in sports or activities while they heal.

 Although complications associated with earlobe repair are very few, it’s still important to be aware of any potential risks.
 If you notice any sudden swelling accompanied by sharp pain, notify our office immediately.

-Earlobe reconstruction can create whole, natural-looking earlobes after an accident or if repeated earring use has stretched or torn the ears, and can restore the look of gauged earlobes.
-If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to schedule your earlobe repair consultation.
+Earlobe reconstruction can repair earlobes after an accident or if repeated earring use has stretched or torn the ears, and can restore the look of gauged earlobes.* If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to request your earlobe repair consultation.